-Enables you to search for devices using the display name as filter.
+- Enables you to search for devices using the display name or device ID as filter.

 As a global administrator or cloud device administrator, you can manage the registered or joined devices.
 Intune Service administrators can:

-This section provides you with information about common device management tasks.
+This section provides you with information about common device identity management tasks.

 Manage an Intune device

 If you are an Intune administrator, you can manage devices marked as Microsoft Intune.
 If the device is not enrolled with Microsoft Intune the "Manage" option will be greyed out.